bigdatr/mongo-connector-postgresql/README.rst

 - The comments' mapping declares only the primary key but no mapping exists.
 The connector will generate the identifier automatically
 - The foreign key must be declared in the comments table so it's created with the schema initialization

+Finaly, the connector supports arrays of scalar.
+Let say your Mongo database stores the following documents :

+    {
+    	"posts": {
+    		"name": "Check out the mongo -> postgres connector", "tags": ["Awesome", "Article", "Postgres"]
+    	}
+    }

+To allow the connector to map the post objects AND its comments, you should use the following mapping :

+    {
+        "my_mongo_database": {
+            "posts": {
+                "pk": "id",
+                "_id": {
+                    "dest": "id",
+                    "type": "TEXT"
+                },
+                "tags": {
+                    "dest": "tags",
+                    "type": "_ARRAY_OF_SCALARS"
+                }
+            }
+        }
+    }

+The scalar values will be packed into a string with the following separator : '--*--'

 Contribution / Limitations
 --------------------------